hao-ai-lab/dsc291-sp24/_announcements/general.md

 ---
 title: Week 1 Announcements
 week: 1
-date: 2024-04-01
+date: 2025-01-03
 ---

-* Welcome to the Spring 2024 offering of DSC 291: Machine Learning Systems!
+* Welcome to the Winter 2025 offering of CSE 234: Machine Learning Systems!
 * We're excited to work with you throughout the quarter!
 * Check out the [tentative schedule](/dsc291-s24/schedule).
 * This is a new course offered for the first time at UCSD, hence we might adjust the schedule and content depending on your learning progress.